Repairing Your Car: Is It Time To Move On?

 It definitely costs money to maintain a car over time, and some vehicles are pricier to keep in good shape than others.
 However, parting with cash for a brand new ride instead of repairing your car also puts a serious dent in your bank account.

 Then there’s the down payment and insurance costs to consider.
-You’re going to need to drop some cash upfront when you buy; so is this amount more than the cost of repairing your car for another year?
+You’re going to need to drop some cash upfront when you buy or lease; so is this amount more than the cost of repairing your car for another year?
 From an insurance perspective, new cars often increase the price when compared to older models when signing up for a policy, which is another financial consideration to factor into the equation.
+You may have only had liability coverage on your old vehicle, but most lenders will required full coverage as part of the loan agreement.
+Finally you may get stung by ad valorem tax.
+If you live in a state that bases your yearly vehicle registration cost on its market value, you may go from paying tens of dollars a year to hundreds just for a tag.
+It all adds up.

 When It’s Time To Move On